TOD-theses/paper-T-RACE/main.typ

 == Evaluation limitations

-We note that in our evaluation, we verify the correctness of the normal scenario, however we only indirectly verify the reverse scenario#todo[Update this].
+We note that in our evaluation, we verify the correctness of the normal scenario, however our verification of the reverse scenario is limited as we do not have access to a ground truth with which we can compare it.

-The results we obtain in the normal scenario can be directly evaluated with data from the blockchain, as the executions in the normal scenario should equal to the executions that happened on the blockchain.
-For this comparison with blockchain data, such as Ether and token transfers, we use Etherscan#todo[Reference].
+For the normal scenario, we can directly compare it with data from the blockchain, as the executions in the normal scenario should equal the executions that happened on the blockchain.
+We will use Etherscan @etherscan_ethereum_nodate to access blockchain data.

 Contrary, for the reverse scenario, we simulate a transaction order that did not occur on the blockchain.
-We can verify that our normal and reverse scenarios are suitable for detectin TOD attacks by comparing our results to the ground truth dataset.
-However, when the results differ we cannot directly compare our simulation of the reverse order with the executions used to obtain the ground truth, as we do not have the requirements to rerun the analysis of the ground truth.
-Therefore, we cannot make a fine-grained analysis to understand where our executions differ.
-For the cases where our results differ from the ground truth, we provide traces that contain each execution step.
-This allows future studies to compare their executions of the reverse order to our reverse scenario.
+We can verify that our normal and reverse scenarios are suitable for detecting TOD attacks by comparing our results to the ground truth dataset.
+However, we only have the results given in the dataset and not the exact executions of the reverse scenario.
+Therefore, when we encounter differences we cannot conduct an in-depth analysis to understand why differences occur between our method and the ground truth.
+To allow future research making more in-depth comparisons we provide traces for all cases that we manually analyze (see @sec:data-availability), which contain each execution step for the normal and reverse scenarios.

-We can also compare our normal scenario with the reverse scenario and evaluate where they differ.
-We do so in #todo[sec x], where we verify that the first (non-gas) difference between the normal and reverse scenario is related to a state change of one of the transactions.
+We can also compare our normal scenario with the reverse scenario and evaluate where these executions differ.
+We do so in @sec:evaluate-reverse-scenario, where we verify that the first difference between the normal and reverse scenario matches the state calculations we perform according to the definitions of the normal and normal scenario.

 == Overall evaluation <sec:overall-evaluation>